labs14-brav/Frontend/README.md

 This API enables insights into users behavior.
 User behavior can be broken down into discrete actions and recorded using Mixpanel.
 The user analytics will help inform feature development.

+#### Intergration Testing API - Cypress

+This API enables end to end intergration testing.
+A fake web browser is set up, and Cypress runs the tests live while showing you what happens every step of the way.
+It can also take screen shots and recordings when unexpected behavior is found.

 ## Environment Variables

 In order for the app to function correctly, the user must set up their own environment variables.
 There should be a .env file containing the following: